Rural letter carrier: Types of carriers

 The rural carrier work force is divided into the following categories of employees:

 Regular carriers (Designation Code 71)

 For administrative and reporting purposes, regular rural carriers who serve on an established rural route on the basis of triweekly, five, five-and-a-half, or six days in a service week, are considered full-time employees.

 Part-time flexible rural carriers (Designation Code 76)

 Part-time flexible rural carriers (PTFs) are those substitutes or rural carrier associates appointed following an assignment posting.
 These employees provide service on regular and auxiliary routes as directed by management.

-Substitutes, associates, and reliefs
+Substitutes, associates & reliefs

 The following employees provide service on established regular and auxiliary rural routes in the absence of regular or auxiliary rural carriers.
 This service may be as leave replacement and/or covering vacant regular routes pending the selection of regular rural carriers, as an auxiliary assistant or as an auxiliary route carrier: